Inkapa/esl/README.md

 Python driver for GDisplay e-ink screens taken from Imagotag SES ESLs (168×384, tri-color) on Raspberry Pi.

-This uses a Waveshare SPI HAT, but this should work with any universal E-Ink HAT.
+This uses a Waveshare SPI HAT, but it should work with any universal E-Ink HAT.

 ## Installation